 Declaration of Major

 Although an interview is not required for admission, the best way to experience what it’s like to be a SUNY Polytechnic Institute student is to see it for yourself.
-Prospective students are encouraged to visit the campus and discuss their educational plans with a member of the admissions staff.
+Prospective and accepted students are encouraged to visit the campus and discuss their educational plans with a member of the admissions staff.
 Select Schedule a Visit to arrange your visit or interview.

 All new degree students are required to attend an orientation/registration program.
 Please consult the academic calendar for options and registration dates.

 In addition to the standard admission requirements pertaining to undergraduate study, international applicants must also submit the following materials for admission consideration: